The Healthy Living Plan Blog using Logosynthesis®

 I am the daughter of immigrants who came to Atlantic Canada with nothing.
 My parents were able to create something special on the banks of the Miramichi River through hard work and determination.
 What was the secret of their success?
 I challenge that a significant factor was their experiences as children.
 Growing up during World War II in Holland imprinted that when times got tough, they had no choice but to work through the challenges.
 They knew that they didn’t need much … Read More

 Losing my cool as a parent!
+I am not proud to admit that I can get stuck in ‘reactive parenting’ mode.
 As a parent, I truly want to do a great job raising my children.
 However, I admit that I get stressed.
 I have been known to raise my voice and lose my cool when things don’t go as I feel they should.
-I know what I should be doing and how to do it but in the moment, all good intentions are put aside and I react.
-The key motivator for me to work on … Read More
+I know what I should be doing and how to do it but in the moment, all … Read More

+Realize your potential in work and life.
 Healthy living is not about running the furthest or looking the best.
 It is about enjoying life with vigour and engaging in meaningful relationships.
 It is about finding peace, contentment and fulfillment right where we are.
 In order to do this, we need to acknowledge that emotional events from the past shape how we see the here and now.
 They trigger feelings of fear the future and pain about the past.
-They limit our beliefs about who we are and … Read More
+They limit … Read More

 Is stress controlling your life?

-Everyday life can get busy and feel out of control!
-When we are stressed out, we tend to react with habitual behaviours.
+Everyday life can get busy and feel overwhelming.
+It can be common to think that stress is controlling your life.
+When you are stressed out, you tend to react with habitual, patterned behaviours.
 It is common to look back at a situation and say ‘Oh no!
 I did it again!’.
-Despite our best resolve to change, we continue to repeat unwanted behaviours.
-Logosynthesis is an powerful model that can help you to focus on recognizing your stress, identify the emotional imprints from past events that trigger your reactions and … Read More
+Despite your best resolve to change, you continue to repeat unwanted behaviours.
+You don’t need to stay stuck in stressful patterns.
+Logosynthesis is a powerful psychotherapeutic and coaching model … Read More